-Existing virtual links of a non-stub or NSSA area will be removed when its designation is changed to NSSA or stub.
+Existing virtual links of a non-stub area or NSSA are removed when its designation is changed to NSSA or stub.

 By default, an area is not a stub area.

 The no form of this command removes the stub designation and configuration context from the area.